adityathakkar/ted_talk_analysis/README.md

 ## TED Talk Analysis
-Statistical analysis and topic clustering of Ted Talks
+Statistical analysis and topic clustering for TED Talks

 The 'Ted_Talks' python notebook looks at a simple statistical analysis of the different properties of the Ted Talk data, to try and gain insights, similar to what an analytics data scientist would do.